 On March 20, 1965 a Quarterly Conference was called to elect a building committee for construction of a new sanctuary.
 The building was completed in the Fall of 1967.
 Members selected were: Mitchell Cantrell, Chairman, Robert Lee Ellis, Allen Grant, Rev. Leon Matthis, Mrs. Louie (Vivian) Oliver and Vic Russek.

 A Consecration Service for the new sanctuary, was held on November 26, 1967 with Bishop Paul E. Martin, Rev. Leo Allen, District Superintendent, Rev. Wally Shook and Rev. Leon Matthis.
-A cornerstone with a time capsule holding items submitted by some of the members is located to the right of the sanctuary entrance.
+A cornerstone with a time capsule holding items submitted by members is located to the right of the sanctuary entrance.

 In 2002, a Building Committee was established by the Finance Committee for the purpose of reviewing a mandate by the City of Houston’s Fire Marshall, to either provide an alternate exit from the choir loft or move the choir to the first floor of the Sanctuary.
-After more than two years of study and listening to the congregation’s recommendations, the Committee contracted to move the choir to the Chancel area on the first floor and to remodel the Narthex, including the remodeling of the men’s restroom to accommodate handicap members and visitors.
+After more than two years of study and listening to the congregation’s recommendations, the Committee contracted to move the choir to the Chancel area on the first floor and to remodel the Narthex, including the men’s restroom to accommodate handicap members and visitors.
 A Consecration Service and Celebration Service was held on Sunday, April 18, 2004.